 Parents in Texas have specific rights regarding their children when it comes to raising them.
-More specifically, parents in Texas have rights and duties when it comes to raising a child Texas.
-These rights and duties are enumerated within the Texas family code and relate to providing your child with the essentials of life and making decisions on behalf of your children regarding medical and educational issues, most specifically.
+More specifically, parents in Texas have rights and duties to raise a child in Texas.
+These rights and responsibilities are enumerated within the Texas family code and relate to providing your child with the essentials of life and making decisions on behalf of your children regarding medical and educational issues, most specifically.
 Whether you are a married parent, a single parent, or anything in between, you have the same rights as any other parent about your children.

 Child custody cases can be both standalone cases as well as portions of a divorce.
 Whether yours will be a divorce or child custody case does not matter.
 The issues decided in either will be the same about your kids.
 You will be sharing rights and duties with a coherent after the conclusion of your case.
 You will also be sharing time with your children with that same co-parent.
 With issues like this to be decided within the context of your child custody case, you must have a plan going into the case and know how to assert your rights.